 Why it matters

-- Charlie Kirk's assassination highlights rising political violence in the U.S., raising alarms about the impact of social media on public discourse.
+- The assassination of Charlie Kirk highlights escalating political violence in the U.S., raising alarms about safety in political discourse.

 What’s next

-- Investigations into the suspect's motives and social media activity are ongoing, with family members playing a role in his capture.
+- Investigations into the suspect's motives and social media activity are ongoing, with potential legal implications.